HELPFUL FAQS WHEN TRAVELING TO BONAIRE

 What countries are currently allowed to travel to Bonaire?

 Bonaire's international flight ban was lifted from January 16, 2021, so passengers from all countries (except the United Kingdom, South America, and South Africa) may now travel to Bonaire.

 What are the conditions for traveling to Bonaire?

-- All travelers must complete a health declaration form within 48 hours prior to departure, this can be downloaded at www.bonairepublichealth.org.
+- All travelers must complete a health declaration form 48 hours prior to departure.
+This can be downloaded at www.bonairepublichealth.org.
 You will be asked to present the health form in Bonaire, so please print a copy.

 - Prior to arrival on Bonaire, travelers must have no symptoms that match COVID-19 including cold, sore throat, coughing, sneezing, breathlessness, loss of smell and taste, and an elevated temperature.
 Travelers must not have had direct contact with a confirmed COVID-19 patient within 14 days.

 - Travelers must have medical insurance to cover your stay and possible COVID-19 related medical expenses.
 Any medical costs incurred during your stay on Bonaire will be the travelers responsibility.

 - If you are only transiting through Bonaire, you will be required to stay on your airplane at all times.
 If the layover takes longer and you are asked to disembark and take a seat in the departure hall until departure to your next location, the rules of the airport apply.

 - We ask all travelers to wear a face mask during their stay and at the airport of Bonaire.
 Please follow the instructions of the staff at the airport.